top of page

 (Stabat mater dolorosa)

-The ‘flowing’ image of Our Lady shown at the top of the page was photographed at Medjugorje on September 14, 2006, the Feast of the Triumph of the Cross.
-The reflection on the Risen Christ sculpture was recorded unintentionally and not composed or seen by the photographer at the time.
+The ‘flowing’ image of Our Lady shown at the top of the page was photographed by myself at Medjugorje on September 14, 2006, the Feast of the Triumph of the Cross.
+The reflection on the Risen Christ sculpture was recorded unintentionally and not composed or recognised at the time.

-Twelve years on, I am able to perceive the significance of Our Lady’s flowing reflection and the phenomenon of water seeping from the sculpture as an outpouring of tears by a Mother sharing in the many sufferings and resurrection experiences of her ‘children’ at Medjugorje.
+Almost two decades later, I am able to perceive the significance of Our Lady’s reflection and the phenomenon of water seeping from the sculpture as an outpouring of tears by a Mother sharing in the many sufferings and resurrection experiences of her ‘children’ at Medjugorje.
 Tears of sorrow, tears of joy.

 It is the mother of Jesus who always stands next to each of us and our own cross, and who waits for our resurrection, our reconciliation with her Son Jesus.
 She confirmed this in a message given to the seer Mirjana when she said, “I am always beside you…”